aelij/spanify/docs/strings.md

 ### Example: Passing a `Span<T>` to the `Create` method **(Advanced)**

-`ref struct`s such as `Span` can't be used in generic type parameters (since there's currently no way to prevent boxing), so if we want to base one string on another, we'll have to use `unsafe` code - a pointer.
+`ref struct`s such as `Span` can't be used in generic type parameters (since there's currently no way to prevent boxing), so if we want to base one string on another, we'll have to use `unsafe` code - a pointer - in order to pass it into the generic `SpanAction<T, TArg>` delegate.

 :warning: Be careful when using unsafe code - it could easily lead to memory corruption.
 Extensively cover it with tests.